kevinding0218/InterviewDocuments/Q and A/System Design/Rate Limiting (local and distributed).md

 	- TokenBucketCache class implements RulesCache, it is responsible for storing token bucket objects, Map / ConcurrentHashMap / Google Guava Cache
 - ClientIdentifier Interface builds a key that uniquely identifies a client.
 	- ClientIdentifierBuilder implements ClientIdentifier, it is responsible for building a key based on user identity information (for example login).
 There can be other implementations as well, for example based on IP address or retrieve client identity information from request context
-- RateLimiter is responsible for decision making.
+- RateLimiter Interface is responsible for decision making.

-	- In Java, for example, we can utilize ScheduledExecutorService interface as a scheduler.
-- TokenBucketCache stores token buckets.
-	- We can use something simple, for example Map to store buckets.
-	- Or utilize 3-rd party cache implementation, like Google Guava cache.
--
-- For the RateLimiter interface lets introduce a TokenBucketRateLimiter class, which is responsible for calling allow request on the correspondent bucket for that client.
+	-	TokenBucketRateLimiter class implements RateLimiter, it is responsible for retrieves token bucket from cache, and calls allowRequest() on the bucket
 - And the last important piece is the RetrieveRulesTask, which is responsible for retrieving all the rules for this service.
 #### Interaction
 - RetrieveJobScheduler runs RetrieveRulesTask, which makes a remote call to the Rules service.
 It then creates token buckets and puts them into the cache.